 Out-of-Network Provider means any person or entity that has not entered into a participating provider agreement with the Contractor or any of the Contractor's Subcontractors for the provision of Covered Services.
-This definition excludes Pharmacy Network Providers.

 Overpayment means any payment made to a provider by the Contractor to which the provider is not entitled.